VK 45.02 (P): Turret Design

-All Tiger II turrets were produced by the Henschel firm.
-Two turret designs were used in production vehicles.
+Two turret designs were used in the production vehicles.
+Both of the Tiger II turrets were original Krupp designs.
+The first order to Krupp, for 50 original design turrets, was for use with the Porsche prototype hull (VK 45.02 (P))—before Porsche's hull cancellation in November 1942—and the later Krupp simplified design was only used on the Henschel hull (VK 45.03 (H)).
+While Henschel's design work started in the late summer/fall of 1942, the key moment where they effectively won the contract and received the authority to proceed was in November 1942 after Porsche's cancellation.

 The initial design is often misleadingly called the "Porsche" turret due to the misbelief that it was designed by Porsche for their Tiger II prototype; in fact it was the initial Krupp design for both prototypes.
 This turret had a rounded front and steeply sloped sides, with a difficult-to-manufacture curved bulge on the turret's left side to accommodate the commander's cupola.
 Fifty early turrets were mounted to Henschel hulls and used in action.
 In December 1943 the more common "production" turret, sometimes erroneously called the "Henschel" turret, was simplified with a significantly thicker flat face (which eliminated the shot trap caused by the curved face of the earlier turret), and less-steeply sloped sides, which avoided the need for a bulge for the commander's cupola, and added additional room for ammunition storage.

 The angular front of the "production turret" designed by Krupp (erroneously called "Henschel turret") taken during Operation Panzerfaust in Budapest, 15 October 1944.
 The rough Zimmerit coating is evident, used to prevent magnetic mines from adhering to the tank's armour.

 The turrets were designed to mount the 8.8 cm KwK 43 L/71 gun.

 Conception of hull design

-After the VK 45.01 (P) design (unofficialy labeled Tiger (P) or Porsche Tiger) lost the contract July 1942 to the competitor's design, the VK 45.01 (H) from Henschel, Porsche immediately began seeking ways to improve the design for a future tank version.
+After the VK 45.01 (P) design (unofficially labeled Tiger (P) or Porsche Tiger) lost the contract July 1942 to the competitor's design, the VK 45.01 (H) from Henschel, Porsche immediately began seeking ways to improve the design for a future tank version.
 An analysis of the latest Allied tank models made it clear that simply increasing the armor on the existing design would not be enough for the tank to remain competitive; it required both increasing the armor for **more weight** and a better power plant/pack for **more maneuverability**.

 What initially began as a single vehicle, designated in the Porsche design office as "**Typ 180**," evolved into a series of five different vehicles.
 This required the development of two distinct hull configurations: the **Hinten** (rear) with its turret at the back, and the **Vorne** (front) with its turret placed forward.
 Both versions utilized an electric drive system and a hydraulic motor, along with the development of four different engine types.
 The overall project came to be known as the **VK 45.02 (P)**.